How To Clean Thermal Paste From CPU

 Want to put some new thermal paste on your CPU?
 You need to remove the old thermal paste carefully.
 Here's a simple guide on how to do that.

 It’s no secret that a desktop PC must be upgraded from time to time if you want to keep up with the latest games.
-You won’t want to upgrade too often, but replacing the CPU and GPU every four to five years is probably the bare minimum.
+You won’t want to upgrade too frequently, but replacing the CPU and GPU every four to five years is probably the bare minimum.
 Of course, this is only necessary if you want to play the most demanding games.

 Table of ContentsShow